turingschool/backend-curriculum-site/module4/projects/take_home_challenge/take_home_challenge_rubric.md

 - 4: Developer satisfies all criteria below in section three.
 Test coverage is at 90% and above.
 This coverage includes happy/sad path and a majority of edge cases.

 - 3: Developer codes and uses test driven development during all iterations.
 Test coverage must be at 75% and include happy/sad paths.
-Tests will also be run using a continuous integration tool such as TravisCI.

 - 2: Developer codes and uses test driven development during some iterations.
 Test coverage must be at 25% and include happy paths.
-A continuous integration tool such as TravisCI is not used for the duration of the project.

 - 1: Developer codes and does not use test driven development for the duration of the project.
 No specs can be run at any time.